 Cole, S. et al., “Smart Money?
 The Effect of Education on Financial Outcomes,” Review of Financial Studies (forthcoming).

-Joe said it, so it
+Joe said it, so it must be true

 When naming your child — especially if you want that child to go into politics — consider choosing an easy-to-pronounce name.
 A new study finds that easy-to-pronounce names are judged to be more familiar, less risky, and less dangerous.
 Also, claims attributed to people with easy-to-pronounce names are judged more likely to be true.